YouTube vlogs have seen massive growth in popularity, so I’ve put together a post to help you choose the best cameras for vlogging of the year.

 Weight: 298 g (0.66 lbs x 10.5 oz)

 The original Sony RX100 was something of a landmark release, with DSLR-like image quality and continuous shooting speeds, all packed into a slimline metal body the size of a pack of playing cards.

-The 7th iteration in the series was announced earlier this year, so why am I here recommending a camera released in 2015, the Sony RX100 Mark FOUR!! to you as one of the best compact vlog cameras?
+We’re onto the 7th iteration in the series, so why am I here recommending a camera released in 2015, the Sony RX100 Mark FOUR?!

 Well, for stills shooters or those with bigger budgets, sure, go ahead and drop more money on a more recent model RX100 – the Sony RX100 Mark VI is no doubt the best version on paper, and that 24-200mm equivalent lens is simply incredible.
 However…

 For video shooters, there comes a point where the small improvements don’t really justify the jumps in price… and that sweet spot for so many YouTube vloggers seems to still be the Sony RX100 Mark IV.